ethanstoner/ethanstoner/README.md

 ## 🚀 About Me

 I'm a passionate developer who loves building cool projects and exploring new technologies!
-Currently enrolled in a computer science mentorship program with Cisco professionals, diving deep into modern web development and containerization.
+Currently enrolled in a computer science mentorship program with Cisco professionals, learning to create monetizable projects, process subscriptions, and analyze profitability - focusing on passion-driven work with strategic business guidance.

 **🎓 Educational Background:**
 - **3 Years of High School Computer Science** - Completed AP Computer Science Principles (JavaScript with blocks), Python programming, and Java development courses